zzcczc/COMP0035-tutorials-2025/docs/5_classes_orm/5-01-class.md

 # 1. Introduction to Python classes

 A Python class is way of bundling data (attributes) and behaviour (methods) together.
-They are often described as being a "blueprint" for creating objects.
-Objects specific instances of things with data values for the attributes.
+Classes are often described as a "blueprint" for creating objects.
+Objects specific instances of things, with actual data values for the attributes.

 Consider the Paralympics scenario.
-Each Paralympics such as Paris 2024, has multiple sports such as Boccia.
-Boccia has multiple events such as "Men's individual BC1" or "Mixed Pairs BC4".
+Each Paralympic Games such as Paris 2024, includes multiple sports, such as Boccia.
+Each sport has multiple events, for example Boccia has "Men's individual BC1" or "Mixed Pairs BC4".

+An event might have attributes such as:

+- name
+- sport
+- category
+- competing athletes

+- It may also have behaviours such as:

+- describe the event
+- register athletes

-An event might have attributes such as name, sport, category, competing athletes.
-It may also have behaviour such as to describe the event; or to register athletes for the event.
-This can be written as a Python class.
+This can be represented as a Python class.

-Men's 100m T54, an Athletics event for classification T54 (wheelchair racing) is an example of a specific instance, or object, that can be created from the event class.
+For example, _Men's 100m T54_, an athletics event for classification T54 (wheelchair racing), is a specific instance ( object), of an _event_ class.

 A Python class to represent an event can be written as follows: